 - Surgery or injury to the pelvic area

 - Lifestyle and personal habits (i.e. smoking, drinking, use of illicit drugs, etc.)

 - Relationship with current and past partners

 During the physical exam, the doctor will assess overall health and physical condition.
-He will look for signs of problems within the circulatory, nervous and endocrine systems.
+They will look for signs of problems within the circulatory, nervous and endocrine systems.
 This includes checking the patient’s blood pressure and examining the penis and testicles as well as performing a rectal exam to check the prostate.
-These tests are not painful and can provide valuable information regarding the cause of the ED.
+These tests are not painful and can provide valuable information regarding the cause of the erectile dysfunction.
 Most patients do not require extensive testing before beginning treatment.

-If erections return with simple treatment like oral medication, and the patient is satisfied, no further diagnosis or treatment is necessary.
-The first line of therapy for uncomplicated ED is the use of oral medications known as phosphodiesterase-5 inhibitors (PDE-5) such as:
+The first line of therapy for uncomplicated ED is the use of oral prescription medications known as phosphodiesterase-5 inhibitors (PDE-5) such as:

 Men with ED can take these medications before beginning sexual activity to enhance the natural signals generated during sex, thereby improving and prolonging the erection.
 These medications work by relaxing the smooth muscle cells within the penis, allowing for better blood flow and production of a rigid erection.
 These medications are often quite effective, with nearly 80% of men showing immediate improvement.
 The side effects of PDE-5 inhibitors are usually mild and tend to disappear, or decrease in intensity, with continued use.